Need a Physical Address for Your Business?

 You will also need to visit your P.O.
 Box to pick up mail, or have it forwarded to another address.
 It will often be more convenient for you to choose another option, rather than maintaining several addresses for different types of correspondence.

 2. Get a Mailbox Through the UPS Store

-If you’re a member of a co-working space, you can most likely use the address of the space as your business address.
+If you’re a member of a coworking space, see if you can use the address as your business address.
 Check what the rules are on receiving mail to the coworking space and any services they offer like mail forwarding.

 4. Get a Virtual Business Address

-A newer option you might want to consider is a Virtual Business Address.
-This is a mail forwarding service that serves several functions.
-First, you’ll have a street address and physical presence in the state you want to do business in — even if you’re located elsewhere.
+- You’ll have a physical street address and presence in the state you want to do business in — even if you’re located elsewhere.

-Is setting up a Virtual Business Address right for your company?
-Talk to an Incfile representative if you have questions.
-Our Virtual Business Address service provides you with a professional presence, keeps your home and business address separate and enables to access your mail no matter where you’re working.
+Our Virtual Mailbox Service provides you with a professional presence, keeps your home and business address separate and lets you access your mail, wherever you’re working.